 (Sinus Histiocytosis With Massive Lymphadenopathy)

-Rosai-Dorfman disease is most common among patients < 20 yr, particularly blacks.
-Cause is unknown.
+Rosai-Dorfman disease is most common among patients < 20 years, particularly blacks.
+The cause is unknown.

-Laboratory testing usually shows leukocytosis, polyclonal hypergammaglobulinemia, hypochromic or normocytic anemia, and elevated ESR.
+Laboratory testing usually shows leukocytosis, polyclonal hypergammaglobulinemia, hypochromic or normocytic anemia, and elevated erythrocyte sedimentation rate.

 The disorder commonly resolves without treatment.
-Treatment is uncertain; chemotherapy has been tried.
+In patients with progressive disease, chemotherapy has been tried.